 At the end of 2015, I made the decision to move from Major, Lindsey & Africa's London office to our Hong Kong office.
 I personally experienced three phases to my move that everyone will go through when they relocate.
 Hopefully, my insight will start you thinking about the things you need to think about when making a move internationally.

-I'm great at organising.
+I'm great at organizing.
 My partner lets me write all my lists, boss him around, put things in piles, send emails and delegate things that I do not want to do.
 My flat is just sections of stuff we have collected over the years so this is a great chance to clear out – did I really need to keep that jumper?
 Probably not.

 Do the same at work – tidy your emails, create new systems, clear out folders.
 It's a rare time that you will have a bit of downtime from work.
 Sort out the life administrative details you never get around to, create that workout plan, set goals.
 I have been writing my 100-day plan for when I arrive in weekly segments.
 Some of it is very generic, but it will enable me to focus and succeed whilst settling into a new country and culture.
 I also take a moment to consider from what I could have done better at the start in my role in London, which will (hopefully) let me hit the ground running when I get there.

 Packing your desk and your belongings, saying goodbye to family and friends—it doesn't feel real.
-As I gazed out the window at the autumnal trees, I realised I love seeing the leaves change colour.
+As I gazed out the window at the autumnal trees, I realised I love seeing the leaves change color.
 Is this the last time I will eat at this restaurant?
 My last Anti-Gravity Yoga class that I love so much, how am I going to do this in Hong Kong?
 It's a strange feeling; there's some finality in everything but also something kind of magical about wondering what lies ahead.

 Relocating gives you an opportunity to refresh and tap into new ideas that may not have become apparent without such a move.
 If you are going abroad, talk to people about it, internally and externally, and use it to tweak things you do, your reactions and your work.
 Take this time before you go to seek feedback on your performance and improve yourself.
 A phone call goes further than an email, so don't miss out on this unique opportunity to prepare for a fresh start.
 Because now it’s time to go.